ruifm/gitlinker.nvim/README.md

 })
 ```

 Quite a lot of engineering effort, isn't it?
-You can also use the url template, which should be easier to define the url schema.
+You can also use the url template, which should be easier to define the url schema:

-The url template is also the default implementation of builtin routers (see `router` option in [Configuration](#configuration)), but the error message could be confusing if there's any syntax issue:
+> The url template is also the default implementation of builtin routers (see `router` option in [Configuration](#configuration)), but the error message could be confusing if there's any syntax issue.

 ```lua
 require("gitlinker").setup({